 BERT, developed by Devlin, Chang, Lee, and Toutanova (2018), is a large language model (LLM) based on deep learning architecture.
-The advantage of BERT is that it can provide latent representations of words in context (i.e., words have different vectors depending on the actual language contexts) after pretraining using large text data.
-By reading text sentences from left to right and right to left (the so-called
+The advantage of BERT is that it can provide latent representations of words in context (i.e., words have different vectors depending on the actual language contexts) after pre-training using large text data.12 By reading text sentences from left to right and right to left (the so-called "bidirectional") and combining training strategies of the Masked Language Model and Next Sentence Prediction, BERT can recognize the syntax and semantics of the English language well.13 As such, using

-&lt;sup>10 For example, the sentences "We have a very good business climate" and "Our company cares about climate change" will be classified as green talk because of the occurrence of the keyword "climate".
+11 For example, the sentences "We have a very good business climate" and "Our company cares about climate change" will be classified as green talk because of the occurrence of the keyword "climate".
 However, as human beings, we can clearly see the different meanings of the word by understanding the context.

-&lt;sup>11 BERT is trained using 2.5 billion words from Wikipedia and 800 million words from Google's BooksCorpus.
+12 BERT is trained using 2.5 billion words from Wikipedia and 800 million words from Google's BooksCorpus.